Visiting Student Letter

 A visiting student letter (VSL) allows you to take a class at another University, and transfer it back to UofL.
 In order to take a class outside of UofL you must get a visiting student letter before you take the course.
 You can get a VSL from the advisor on call in A&S Advising at 502 852-5502 or come to Gardiner Hall.
 Other schools may refer to this as a letter of good standing.

 Step one: Before you ask for the visiting student letter - you must have already been advised and / or know which class you want to take.

 (It does not tell you how a class will transfer from UofL to other Universities).

 Step three: Next you should look up the times and dates of the class you want to take at the other institution.
 Most schools have an area on their website called “Current Students” where you can often find the course schedule for the upcoming semester.
 Here is an example:

-Step seven: After you have completed and passed the course - please have the registrar’s office at the visiting school send an official transcript to UofL.
+Step eight: After you have completed and passed the course - please have the registrar’s office at the visiting school send an official transcript to UofL.
 We will not have a record of you having taken the course until we get the official transcript.

 If you are close to graduation you will also want to notify your UofL advisor that you have completed the course.